monade/circular-progress-bar/README.md

 Let's put everything we said in practice with a simple and plain HTML, CSS and JavaScript application.

-Feel free to follow along step by step, or if you want to skip to the final solution, you can find all the code that will be used in this section **[here](https://github.com/monade/circular-progress-bar/tree/main/circular-progress-bar-html-css-js)**.
+Feel free to follow along step by step, or, if you want to skip to the final solution, you can find all the code that will be used in this section **[here](https://github.com/monade/circular-progress-bar/tree/main/circular-progress-bar-html-css-js)**.

 ### Step 1: Basic Structure